 3. Public Sector Programmed Inspections.
-Through the Occupational Safety and Health Division Public Sector Survey, injury and illness data is collected from state and local government employers to aid in the planning and implementation of interventions for the reduction of workplace injuries and illnesses involving public sector employees.
-OSHNC interventions may include: inspections, consultations, and education and training.
+Through the OSH Division Public Sector Survey, injury and illness data is collected from state and local government employers to aid in the planning and implementation of interventions for the reduction of workplace injuries and illnesses involving public sector employees.
+OSH Division interventions may include: inspections, consultations, and education and training.
 The collection of this data is authorized under NCGS 95-133, Office of Director of Occupational Safety and Health; Powers and Duties of Director, and NCGS 95-148, Safety and Health Programs of State Agencies and Local Governments.

 - a.
 Collection Process/Identification of Employers for Inspection.
-The Planning, Statistics and Information Management Bureau (PSIM) will perform public sector data collection using survey forms to obtain public sector injury and illness information.
+The Planning, Statistics and Information Management (PSIM) Bureau will perform public sector data collection using survey forms to obtain public sector injury and illness information.
 PSIM will maintain a list of North Carolina public sector employers using the unemployment insurance (UI) file of the N.C.
-Employment Security Commission (ESC), the Reference USA database, and through public sector verification (as defined by 29 CFR 1904).
+Division of Employment Security the Reference USA database, and through public sector verification (as defined by 29 CFR 1904).

 Data collection will be conducted on an annual basis with the objective of securing occupational injury/illness data from each public sector employer for the previous calendar year.
-PSIM will mail survey forms to state and local government employers with 11 or more employees.
+PSIM will mail survey forms to state and local government employers with a total of 11 or more employees.
 This is consistent with the North Carolina Occupational Safety and Health Act of 1973, which extended coverage of the Occupational Safety and Health Act of 1970 to include public sector employers.

-Public Sector employers will be surveyed each year consistent with their selected option (exercised in 2004) for the submission of their injury/illness data.
+Public sector employers will be surveyed each year consistent with their selected option (exercised in 2004) for the submission of their injury/illness data.
 Public Sector employers were allowed to report their data by individual establishments (as defined in 29 CFR 1904); by departments/divisions; or for the employer as a whole.

 Survey recipients will complete the survey forms using injury and illness log data and include average employment and hours worked for the referenced calendar year.
-PSIM will sort the submitted surveys by employer categories (see Appendix A).
+PSIM will sort the submitted surveys by employer categories (see the most current revision of OPN 128, Appendix A).

-After a minimum of 90 calendar days from the date that the Public Sector Survey forms are initially mailed to the contact person for each survey, the names and addresses of non-responders will be added to the inspection Targeting List.
+After a minimum of 90 calendar days from the date that the Public Sector Survey forms are initially mailed to the contact person for each survey, the names and addresses of non-responders will be added to the inspection targeting schedule.

 - b.
 DART Rates (Days Away, Restricted, or Transferred Rates).
-Using the North Carolina Public Sector Data Collection System database established by the IT Division, a DART rate will be calculated for each public sector survey responder (individual establishment, department/division, or employer as a whole).
+Using the North Carolina Public Sector Data Collection System Database established by the RIT Division, a DART rate will be calculated for each public sector survey responder (individual establishment, department/division, or employer as a whole).
 The DART rate (includes Cases with Lost Workdays; Cases with Days of Restricted Work Activity; and Cases with Days of Transfer to another job) will be calculated as follows: